Why is it Hard to Talk About Risk?

 “You know, the word risk might turn them off.”

-Turn them off… to what?
+Turn them off… to what exactly?

-[I mean if it’s Monopoly then sure]
+[I mean if it’s Monopoly then I get it]

-I never got a clear answer,
+I asked him a few times but never got a clear answer,

-We see a car ahead of us and think,
+When we drive, we see a car ahead of us and think,

 “What will I do if they pull in front of me.”